temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Define any constants in this file as well.
+Define your constants in this file as well.
 For this tutorial, you'll define the application's access port as a constant, along with the Task Queue name.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["3-4"]}-->